Blountsville, Alabama: Attractions

 The Freeman House, built circa 1825, was damaged by a storm, and the two-story brick dwelling was rebuilt, using the same bricks, into a one story.
 The porches face the historic Meat Cabin Road, and the other porch faces U.S. Highway 231.
 The structure has been renovated by the Blountsville Historical Society and now serves as a museum and visitors' center.
 Several other buildings of the period have been added to the park and are furnished with period furnishings.
 The park is open to the public for tours.

 The Thomas Nation House, circa 1835, is now a ruin due to a storm that took all but one and one half walls down in 1998 before the house could be stabilized.
 The ruins can still be seen from U.S. Highway 231.

-Blountsville is also home to the Spring Valley Beach Water Park, one of the few water parks in the lower Sand Mountain area.
-Spring Valley Beach contains one of the largest swimming pools in the South and seven water slides.
-It is also home to the 360 Rush water slide, the only one of its kind in the world.
+Blountsville is also home to the Spring Valley Beach Water Park, a water park offering several water slides.

-In popular culture

-Blountsville was utilized for a 2025 video "213 Killed In How Do You Pronounce That?" from satirical news organization The Onion under the name "Quioneboughe".
-The "report" covers a supposed mass casualty incident during a town festival, however nobody in the video is able to properly pronounce the town name, with the newscaster struggling to pronounce it, and supposed locals outright not attempting, instead referring to the town as "this place".